Green Bay Packers vs. Los Angeles Rams NFL Week 12 Odds, Plays and Insights for November 28, 2021

 Over/under insights

-- Green Bay and its opponents have gone over the current 47.5-point total in three of 11 games (27.3%) this season.
+- Green Bay and its opponents have combined to put up more than 47.5 points in three of 11 games this season.

+- Los Angeles' games have gone over 47.5 points in six of 10 chances this season.

+- The two teams combine to average 49.6 points per game, 2.1 more than the over/under in this contest.

 - These two squads combine to allow 42.2 points per game, 5.3 fewer than this contest's over/under.

-- The Packers and their opponents have scored an average of 48.5 points per game in 2020, 1.0 more than Sunday's total.

-- The 47.5-point over/under for this game is 3.2 points below the 50.7 points per game average total in Rams games this season.
+- The 50.7 PPG average total in Rams games this season is 3.2 points more than this game's over/under.

 Packers stats and trends

-- Green Bay has played 11 games, with nine wins against the spread.

-- So far this season, the Packers have been installed as favorites by a 1-point margin or more eight times and are 6-2 ATS in those games.
+- The Packers have an against the spread record of 6-2 in their eight games as a favorite of 1 point or more so far this season.

-- Green Bay has hit the over in 27.3% of its opportunities this year (three times in 11 games with a set point total).
+- Green Bay has gone over the point total in 27.3% of its opportunities this year (three times over 11 games with a set point total).

-- When Green Bay records more than 22.7 points, it is 7-1 against the spread and 7-1 overall.
+- Green Bay is 7-1 against the spread and 7-1 overall in games when it puts up more than 22.7 points.

 - When Green Bay amasses over 346.9 yards, the team is 4-1 against the spread and 4-1 overall.